Legal requirements for aerospace packaging

 IATA Dangerous Goods Regulations

-The global standard issued by the International Air Transport Association (IATA) that governs the safe transport of dangerous goods by air.
+The IATA (International Air Transport Association) Dangerous Goods Regulations are the global standard that governs the safe transport of dangerous goods by air.
 It incorporates the ICAO Technical Instructions and adds airline-specific requirements.

 - It prescribes packaging performance standards (UN specification, inner/outer combinations) for all classes of dangerous goods shipped by air.